andrewdr14/claims_fraud_detection/README.md

 The machine learning model analyzes each claim, appends **Fraud Probability**, and stores results in MongoDB.

 4️⃣ **Download Enriched Results**
-Users receive an enriched dataset with fraud probabilities appended.
+Users receive a dataset with fraud probabilities appended to each claim.

 ## 🎯 Next Steps
 ✔ **Improve Model Accuracy with Larger Datasets**